If you are struggling with debt problems of any kind, you will feel better after you speak with an experienced bankruptcy lawyer

 In some cases, the need to file bankruptcy is caused directly or indirectly by a life altering event, such as job loss, illness or divorce.
 In other cases, there may indeed be some element of financial mismanagement, which is in large part caused by the lack of adequate financial education at the high school and college level.

-In our opinion, the accumulation of credit card debt is very much the fault of the credit card companies that have deliberately misled people into believing that they are financially solvent if they are able to make minimum payments on credit cards.
+In our opinion, the accumulation of credit card debt is very much the fault of the credit card companies that mislead people into believing that they are financially solvent if they are able to make minimum payments on credit cards.
+Although credit card companies are required to disclose on monthly billing statements how long it will take to pay off the debt with just minimum payments, these companies do not stop you from incurring debt or cut you off from their credit lines until you max them out (or nearly max them out), and by then, it’s almost a hopeless battle, with default rates as high as 30%.
+Very few people incur debt at typical 20% credit card interest rates unless their backs are against the wall.
 The reality is that a person who can only afford minimum payments is probably no more than just a few paychecks away from bankruptcy.

 Do not be embarrassed about your debts